jamktiko/ryhm-kolmetesti/README.md

 # CloudCast -Weather App

-A weather app that show forecast informatino about cities in Finland.
+A weather app that show forecast information about cities in Finland.

 ## Description